-First and foremost, it is important that parents encourage their son to participate in all aspects of the troop program.
+First and foremost, it is important that parents encourage their child to participate in all aspects of the troop program.
 Many times this means scheduling other activities so that they don’t conflict with Scouting events.
-Secondly, parents should support their son’s involvement by taking an interest in his Scouting activities.
+Secondly, parents should support their child’s involvement by taking an interest in their Scouting activities.
 By attending Courts of Honor, helping with advancement, and participating in troop outings, parents send a message that Scouting is important.
 Last but not least, there are many volunteer opportunities for parents to help Troop 39 operate as a quality unit.
+Parents are expected to contribute 25 hours back ti the troop during the scout year.
 The adults who plan and supervise the many activities of the troop are volunteers and need the help of parents to raise funds, plan programs, organize events, and help with communication.

 Troop 39 sponsors a number of fundraisers which help pay for charter dues, vehicle maintenance, insurance, and other expenses.
 All parents can help by volunteering to work on these projects:

-Touch a Truck – Our largest fundraiser of the year, held since 2009, supports the troop and the N.C.
-Children’s Hospital’s Promise Grant program.
-Touch a Truck provides a unique opportunity for children to explore vehicles of all types – public service, emergency, utility, construction, landscaping, transportation, delivery and just plain cool – all in one place!
+Touch-a-Truck – Our largest fundraiser of the year, held since 2009, supports the troop and the UNC Children’s program.
+Touch-a-Truck provides a unique opportunity for children to explore vehicles of all types – public service, emergency, utility, construction, landscaping, transportation, delivery and just plain cool – all in one place!

-Mulch Delivery – Drivers are needed to haul mulch in troop trucks from the landfill to delivery sites.
-This service runs year-round, but most business is in the fall and spring.
-Satisfy that macho urge to get behind the wheel of a big truck!
+Mulch Spreading – This service runs year-round, but most business is in the fall and spring.

 Several committees assist the Scoutmasters with the operation of the troop.
 Parents are needed to help with the projects coordinated by these committees: